Adrian Chastain Weimer

 Area(s) of Expertise:

-Her most recent book, A Constitutional Culture: New England and the Struggle against Arbitrary Rule in the Restoration Empire (University of Pennsylvania Press, 2023) has been awarded the John Winthrop Prize from the Colonial Society of Massachusetts.
+Her most recent book, A Constitutional Culture: New England and the Struggle against Arbitrary Rule in the Restoration Empire (University of Pennsylvania Press, 2023) was awarded the John Winthrop Prize from the Colonial Society of Massachusetts.
 It centers on grass roots political mobilizing in the 1660s, when puritan colonists creatively organized to protect local institutions from the demands of the newly restored Stuart monarchy.

-Her first book, Martyrs' Mirror: Persecution and Holiness in Early New England (Oxford, 2011) explores how puritans, Baptists, and Quakers imagined themselves within historical narratives of persecution, especially the stories in John Foxe’s “Book of Martyrs.”
+Her first book, Martyrs' Mirror: Persecution and Holiness in Early New England (Oxford, 2011) details how puritans, Baptists, and Quakers imagined themselves within historical narratives of persecution, especially the stories in John Foxe’s “Book of Martyrs.”

 Other interests include the history of toleration, practices of reading and writing, and the contributions of religious minorities such as Quakers to colonial American thought and political culture.
 Recent articles appear in the William and Mary Quarterly, the New England Quarterly, Early American Literature, and Church History.